-With the assistance of our appraisal experts, we gained an understanding and performed a review of the estimation process carried out by the Group, focusing our procedures on aspects such as:
+We gained an understanding and performed a review of the estimation process carried out by the Group, as well as the internal control environment, focusing our procedures on aspects such as:

-- Review of the criteria for defining the Group's CGUs associated with the various goodwill items. - Evaluation of the method used by to estimate the impairment of goodwill. - Review of the annual measurement reports on the impairment of goodwill prepared by the Group.
+- Verification of the criteria for defining the Group's CGUs associated with the various goodwill items. - Evaluation of the method used by to estimate the impairment of goodwill. - Analysis of the annual measurement reports, prepared by both the Group and external experts, on the assessment of impairment of goodwill.

 We have performed tests to examine the cash flow projection models for the various CGUs utilized by the Group, taking into consideration the content of current legislation, market practices and the specific expectations for the banking sector.
-This assessment included the verification of assumptions such as growth rates and discount rates used, as well as an analysis of the budgetary monitoring of the primary CGUs and the impact of variations identified in the budgets and growth rates
+This assessment included the verification of assumptions such as growth rates and discount rates used, as well as an analysis of the budgetary monitoring of the primary CGUs and the impact of variations identified in the budgets and growth rates.